Court Counseling Institute

 Unlike brief forgiveness or anger workshops, this therapy offers an immersive, therapeutic process.
 Participants take ownership of their healing, learn new emotional skills, and create lasting change.
 With every session, they gain insight and build stronger emotional resilience.
 Choosing to attend shows maturity, strength, and a willingness to heal.

-Sign Up for Court-Therapy for Forgiveness
+Sign Up for Court-Approved Therapy for Forgiveness

 Instructions & Important Reminders